rjsaran/sql-validator/README.md

   }
 };

-//mandotory map check if given parameters is present or not in input according to type of operation var options = {
+// mandotory map check if given parameters is present or not in input
+// according to type of operation var options = {
   validationMap: validationMap,
   mandatoryMap: {